Shapley values and machine learning to characterize metamaterials for seismic applications: SUMMARY AND CONCLUDING REMARKS

-The corresponding conclusions for the \emph{sonic} metamaterials are as follows.
-To \emph{decrease the first frequency cut-off point}, the only effective parameter is the density ratio with the inner core being denser; increasing the ratios for the two parameters---Young's modulus and thickness---has a negative effect on the QoI.
-To \emph{increase the width of first band-gap}, contrast in Young's modulus (with the inner core being the stiffer material) is the dominant parameter for all ranges.
-However, on contrary to a phononic metamaterial, increasing thickness ratio ($h_{layer1}:h_{layer2}$) or density ratio ($\rho_{layer1}:\rho_{layer2}$) will also increase this QoI, but these effects are secondary compared to the Young's modulus ratio.
+The corresponding conclusions for \emph{sonic} metamaterials are as follows: \begin{enumerate} \item \textbf{Decreasing the first frequency cut-off point:} The only effective parameter for achieving this is the density ratio, where a denser inner core is advantageous.
+Increasing the ratios of the other two parameters---Young's modulus and thickness---has a detrimental effect on this QoI. \item \textbf{Increasing the width of the first band-gap:} Contrast in Young's modulus, with the inner core being stiffer, emerges as the dominant parameter across all ranges.
+However, unlike in phononic metamaterials, increasing the thickness ratio ($h_{\text{layer1}}:h_{\text{layer2}}$) or density ratio ($\rho_{\text{layer1}}:\rho_{\text{layer2}}$) also augments this QoI, although these effects are secondary compared to the impact of Young's modulus ratio. \end{enumerate}

-These findings are valuable as they provide information on how the design parameters can be altered economically.
-For example, when two materials are already available to use, the design engineer can arrange the base materials within the ranges so that the geometrical properties govern the design.
-Thus, the approach presented herein provides a viable route to manipulate QoIs with the existing materials.
+These findings are valuable as they offer insights into how design parameters can be economically adjusted.
+For instance, when two materials are readily available, a design engineer can manipulate the geometrical properties within specific ranges to influence the design, thereby leveraging existing materials effectively.
+This approach provides a practical method to manipulate QoIs using available materials.